-We have built up a close relationship with most of our suppliers over a number of years and have a good understanding of our mutual business needs.
+We have built up a close relationship with most of our suppliers over several years and have a good understanding of our mutual business needs.
 Over the last 12 months we have seen inflationary increases as a directly result of utility increases and shortages caused by the war in Ukraine.
 These increases seem to have stabilised for now.